 Thankfully, your skincare routine doesn’t have to feel like wading through landmines waiting for something to go wrong.
 Below are some dermatologist-approved tips for how men with sensitive skin can find the products they need for a skincare routine that feels designed just for them.

 How do I know if my skin is sensitive?

 The environment or underlying skin conditions can also make your skin sensitive.
-Strong wind, dry weather and of course, sunburn can cause changes in your skin that make it more susceptible to irritation to creams that would otherwise be tolerated.
-Your skin may be made sensitive with a really close shave which in some cases can remove part of the top layers of your skin.
-If you have rosacea or eczema, the condition itself can make you also have sensitive skin.
-Your skin's barrier is altered and the robustness of protection is decreased with these diagnoses.
+Strong wind, dry weather, and of course, sunburn can cause changes in your skin that make it more susceptible to irritation to creams that might otherwise be no issue.
+Your skin may be temporarily more sensitive due to a particularly close shave, which in some cases can remove part of the top layers of your skin.

 What products should I use or avoid if I have sensitive skin?